 After playing the young Austrian telegraph delivery boy, Daniel went on to join the Marine Corps.
 In the 1990’s Daniel moved to North Carolina to teach young performers.
 He recently portrayed Captain von Trapp in the Hudson, North Carolina Dinner Theatre Production of The Sound of Music in October 2013.

-This post was originally published on October 19, 2018.
+Editor’s note: This article was originally published on October 19, 2018.